MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/distribute/android.md

 [!include[](../android-see-async.md)]

-## Check if Mobile Center Distribute is enabled
+## Check if App Center Distribute is enabled

-You can also check if Mobile Center Distribute is enabled or not:
+You can also check if App Center Distribute is enabled or not:

 ```java
 Distribute.isEnabled();